Blackheath Proprietary School

-The Blackheath Proprietary School was an educational establishment founded in 1830.
+The Blackheath Proprietary School was a proprietary school founded in 1830.
 In the 19th century, it had a profound influence on the game of football, in both Association and Rugby codes.
 In 1863, the school became one of the founders of The Football Association.

 History

 The Blackheath Proprietary School was established in 1830 to give sound liberal education similar to the public schools of England.
 From its inception, it worked towards ensuring it had an educational reputation that would be the equivalent of its public school contemporaries and the school granted an exhibition of £50 per annum every two years to pupils proceeding to Oxford, Cambridge or Dublin universities.
 Blackheath's population had expanded rapidly in the 1820s, hence the timing of the establishment of the school.
 The school was founded on joint stock principles and there were originally 100 shares priced at £20 each; proprietorship of a share entitled its owner to send or nominate a boy to the school.
 From 1831 when it opened it was successful, particularly under Reverend Edward Selwyn, an alumnus of Trinity College, Cambridge.
 He was head from 1849 to 1864 and remarkably in his last three years, when there were more than 200 boys in the school, every boy in the upper sixth won an open scholarship to Oxford or Cambridge.
-The school also boasted a cadet corps.
+The school also had a cadet corps.
 In 1880 a sister school was opened on Wemyss Road, Blackheath High School for girls, to provide a standard of education for the young women of Blackheath, comparable to that of the boys' school.
 The school was built at the initiative of local residents, but was run by the Girls Public Day School Company.

 Although the Proprietary School flourished for much of the nineteenth century, it was threatened by a number of elements including the diminishing lease on its site, the popularity of boarding schools and the growing availability of day schools nearby.
 The school closed in 1907.